philthompson10/pyqtdeploy/doc/demo.rst

     python build-demo.py

-This assumes that the current directory contains appropriate source archives for the following components:
+The sysroot that will be created will contain the following components:

 - Python
 - Qt
 - OpenSSL
 - zlib
-- sip
+- SIP
-- PyQt5
+- PyQt
 - PyQt3D
 - PyQtChart
 - PyQtDataVisualization
 - PyQtPurchasing
 - QScintilla

-You may put the source archives elsewhere and use the ``--sources-dir`` option to specify their location.
-It may be specified any number of times and each directory will be searched in turn.

-If you don't want to build all of these then edit ``sysroot.json`` and remove the ones you don't want.
-(The Python, Qt, sip and PyQt5 sources are required.)
+If you don't want to build all of these then edit :file:`sysroot.toml` and remove the ones you don't want.
+(The Python, Qt, SIP and PyQt components are required.)

 Note that, on Linux, macOS and Windows, Qt will be built from source which can take a significant amount of time.